harishmuh/bioinformatics_biopython_projects/vibrio_isolate_analysis_Indramayu_Indonesia/README.md

 **BLAST Analysis**

-* First Isolate: MEGABLAST results revealed a very high similarity (99.93% identity) to Vibrio sp.
+* **First Isolate Identity**: MEGABLAST results revealed a very high similarity (99.93% identity) to Vibrio sp.
 YASM14 and Vibrio rotiferianus strain 32BCA.
 These species are known to be associated with aquaculture environments and may have pathogenic potential.
-* Second Isolate: The closest match was Vibrio sp.
+* **Second Isolate Identity**: The closest match was Vibrio sp.
 MY-2008-U5 with 100% identity and 97.61% query coverage.
 Other matches included Vibrio harveyi and Vibrio owensii, both of which are known aquaculture pathogens.

 **Phylogenetic Tree Analysis**

-* First Isolate: Indramayu Isolate 1 clustered closely with Vibrio rotiferianus WCM6 in a group dominated by V. rotiferianus species, suggesting strong evolutionary ties and potential pathogenicity similar to known vibriosis-causing species.
+* **First Isolate - evolutionary relationship**: Indramayu Isolate 1 clustered closely with Vibrio rotiferianus WCM6 in a group dominated by V. rotiferianus species, suggesting strong evolutionary ties and potential pathogenicity similar to known vibriosis-causing species.
-* Second Isolate: Indramayu Isolate 2 grouped with Vibrio communis and Vibrio sp.
+* **Second Isolate - evolutionary relationship**: Indramayu Isolate 2 grouped with Vibrio communis and Vibrio sp.
 W-13, indicating an environmentally adapted cluster.
 Despite its non-association with highly pathogenic strains, its proximity to Vibrio owensii suggests it could have opportunistic pathogenic traits under unfavorable conditions.

 **Potential Pathogenicity for Aquaculture**

-* First Isolate: The close association with V. rotiferianus species, known for causing shrimp vibriosis, strongly indicates pathogenic potential.
+* **First Isolate - pathogen association**: The close association with V. rotiferianus species, known for causing shrimp vibriosis, strongly indicates pathogenic potential.
-* Second Isolate: Though part of an environmentally adapted cluster, its similarity to Vibrio communis and proximity to pathogenic Vibrio owensii raise concerns about its opportunistic pathogenicity, especially in stressed aquaculture environments.
+* **Second Isolate - pathogen association**: Though part of an environmentally adapted cluster, its similarity to Vibrio communis and proximity to pathogenic Vibrio owensii raise concerns about its opportunistic pathogenicity, especially in stressed aquaculture environments.

 ## Recommendations
 **Monitoring and Management**